 There is significant room for improvement in the reliability of complex distributed applications by just testing the error-handling code.

-But to be effective, chaos testing must be integrated into the existing practices of testing:
+But to be effective, fault injection testing must be integrated into the existing practices of testing:

 - Be able to reuse existing load and functional tests